julianalert/expedition37/METADATA_IMPLEMENTATION_SUMMARY.md

 - **Maintainable architecture** for future updates
 - **Performance optimized** metadata generation

-This comprehensive implementation ensures Expedition37 is fully optimized for search engines and social media platforms, providing an excellent foundation for organic growth and user engagement.
+This comprehensive implementation ensures Detour is fully optimized for search engines and social media platforms, providing an excellent foundation for organic growth and user engagement.